Avro Tudor: Tudor II

-The third of the pre-production Tudor 2s, initially G-AGRZ, was used for pressurisation tests as VZ366 by the Royal Aircraft Establishment at Farnborough Airport, in Hampshire.
+The third of the pre-production Tudor 2s, initially G-AGRZ, was used for pressurisation tests as VZ366 at RAE Farnborough.

 The second Tudor II to be completed, G-AGRY, went to Nairobi for tropical trials as VX202, but these were unsatisfactory and Tudor II orders were reduced to 18.
 Eventually, only four Tudor IIs were completed including the prototype.

 From 1946 on, the potential purchase of US aircraft by operators such as BOAC led to criticism of government policy, because of the damage that could potentially be caused to Britain's civil aircraft industry by a failure to buy the Tudor.
 L.G.S.
 Payne, The Daily Telegraphs aeronautical correspondent, said that British government policy had led to the development of aircraft which were uncompetitive in price, performance and economy.
 He blamed the Ministry of Supply's planners for this failure, since the industry had effectively been nationalised and argued that the government should pursue the development of jet aircraft instead of "interim types" such as the Tudor.

 BOAC cancelled its order for Tudors in 1947, instead taking delivery of 22 Canadair North Stars which they renamed C-4 Argonauts, and used them extensively between 1949 and 1960.

 Six aircraft ordered as Tudor IIs were intended to be modified with tricycle landing gear, for use by BSAA as freighters, and designated the 711 Trader.
 They were not built, but a parallel design using the same landing gear was produced as the jet-powered Avro Ashton.